Dagmar Overbye

 Dagmar Johanne Amalie Overbye (/da/; 23 April 1887 – 6 May 1929) was a Danish serial killer.
-She murdered between 9 and 25 children, including one of her own, during a seven-year-period from 1913 to 1920.
+She murdered between nine and 25 children, including one of her own, during a seven-year period from 1913 to 1920.
 On 3 March 1921, she was sentenced to death in one of the most noted trials in Danish history—one that changed legislation on childcare.

 The sentence was later commuted to life in prison.

-Overbye was working as a professional child caretaker, caring for babies born outside of marriage, murdering her own charges.
+Overbye was working as a professional child caretaker, caring for babies born outside of marriage, and murdering her own charges.
 She strangled them, drowned them, or burned them to death in her masonry heater.
 The corpses were either cremated, buried, or hidden in the loft.

 Overbye was convicted of nine murders as there was insufficient proof of the others.
 Her lawyer based the defense on Overbye being abused herself as a baby, yet that claim did not impress the judge.
 She became one of the three women sentenced to death in Denmark in the 20th century, but she - like the other two - was reprieved.

 She died in prison on 6 May 1929 at the age of 42.
 Notes relating to her case are included in the Politihistorisk Museum (Museum of Police History) in Nørrebro, Copenhagen.